jbmorley/ISCache/README.md

 #### Cancellation

-Repeated calls to `setImageWithURL:placeholderImage:userInfo:completionBlock:` will cancel any previous outstanding fetch.
+Repeated calls to `setImageWithURL:placeholderImage:userInfo:completionBlock:` will cancel any previous fetches.
 Fetches will also be cancelled when the UIImageView is dealloced.
 Once a fetch is cancelled the `ISCacheBlock` will receive no further updates.
+If the item fetch has already completed (and the item is in state `ISCacheItemStateFound`) the cancellation will have no effect and the item will remain in the cache.

 Fetches can also be explicitly cancelled as follows: